 Take a boat to the other side of the Garonne

-The site of the tourist office in Bordeaux have loads of information about all the points of interest in the city as well as about most of the main events, although not all in English unfortunately.
-They also offer a lot of tours in and around Bordeaux – so check it outhere.
+The site of the tourist office in Bordeaux has loads of information about all the points of interest in the city as well as about most of the main events.
+They also offer a lot of tours in and around Bordeaux – so check it out here.

 Saint Michel is one of the most cosmopolitan and lively neighborhoods in Bordeaux, a home to a mixed population of students, immigrants, artists and people attracted to the hip vibe of the neighborhood.
 While it’s usually not part of the traditional sights seeing tours of Bordeaux, it’s worth much more than a short visit to the Basilica of Saint Michel and its tower.
 Saint Michel is located next to some of the most posh areas of Bordeaux and yet it has a completely different feeling to it, at times it feels as if Victor Hugo cuts Bordeaux into two different cities.
 The neighborhood is home to some of the best markets of Bordeaux, numerous places where you can browse for vintage clothes and furniture and an endless list of lively restaurants and cafes.

 This guide to Saint Michel offers you a great variety of things to Do and See in Saint Michel.
 We’ll go through the most important monuments in the neighborhood and recommend where to eat, drink, shop and have a picnic.
 This neighborhood is constantly evolving and new places are opening all the time so even if you live in Bordeaux for a while now, I invite you to take a look and re-discover one the happiest places in town.